onaclov2000/webdvr/README.md

 11. Combine config.js and angularjs's firebase reference into one file, so you copy/paste the same file in two places.
 12. Figure out "newness" of episode, I *think* AiringAttrib 44 means new, but there are others (I'm certain of that), not sure how to tell.
 13. For the Web Site, display a footer that you can click on that will slide up and show all recordings, while closed it'll show the closest upcoming recording though.
+14. Remove duplicate id's from tvguide.show() function return.
+Right now I see a lot of dupes
+15. Calculate size remaining, if size remaining and scheduled overlap then send email possibly (using sendgrid?)
-14. Figure out commercial skipping (perhaps this would be useful)
+16. Figure out commercial skipping (perhaps this would be useful)

 https://github.com/MythTV/mythtv/tree/master/mythtv/programs/mythcommflag